dingherself/dingherself.github.io/secret-about-me.md

 ---

 N.B.
-In accordance with [*the International Statute of Wizarding Secrecy*](https://harrypotter.fandom.com/wiki/International_Statute_of_Wizarding_Secrecy) of 1692, any muggle that happens to be reading this page will be obliviated.
+In compliance with [*the International Statute of Wizarding Secrecy*](https://harrypotter.fandom.com/wiki/International_Statute_of_Wizarding_Secrecy) of 1692, any muggle that happens to be reading this page will be obliviated.